-On March 31, 2020, Sona announced that it has been awarded a \$4.1 million grant from Canada's Next Generation Manufacturing ("NGen"), Canada's Advanced Manufacturing Supercluster, to develop and commercialize its Covid-19 rapid-response antigen test.
-This non-repayable grant is being used to accelerate the development of a prototype and scale manufacturing capabilities with a view to deploying this Covid-19 virus-detecting, point-of-care test with Canadian and international medical authorities.
+In April 2020, Sona was awarded a \$4.1 million grant from Canada's Next Generation Manufacturing ("NGen"), Canada's Advanced Manufacturing Supercluster, to develop and commercialize its rapid detection COVID-19 antigen test.
+This non-repayable grant has been used to accelerate the development of a COVID-19 antigen test with a view to deploying this COVID-19 virus-detecting, point-of-care test with Canadian and international medical authorities.

-The Supercluster funding is pursuant to a \$50 million initiative led by NGen to support companies as they prepare to produce critically needed technologies, equipment, and medical products to aid in the fight against Covid-19.
-As at April 30, 2020, the Company has received advance funding \$1,825,000 and incurred expenditures of \$600,610.
-Since April 30, 2020, the Company has received an additional \$1,683,376 and incurred additional expenditures in excess of \$2.5 million.
+The Supercluster funding is pursuant to a \$50 million initiative led by NGen to support companies as they prepare to produce critically needed technologies, equipment, and medical products to aid in the fight against COVID-19.
+As at July 31, 2020, the Company has received funding of \$3,508,376 and incurred expenditures of \$3,160,762, including \$235,355 in accounts payable as at July 31, 2020.

-NGen continues to play a valuable role in project funding, enabling the acceleration of the development, and enhancing the scope of the Company's project to deploy its proprietary gold nanorod technology towards a credible, easy to use, rapid-response, point-of-care Covid-19 test that can be used to reduce the strain on testing laboratories and enhance the capacity of health care systems.
+NGen continues to play a valuable role in project funding, enabling the acceleration of the development, and enhancing the scope of the Company's project to deploy its proprietary GNRs technology towards a credible, easy to use, rapid-response, point-of-care COVID-19 test that can be used to reduce the strain on testing laboratories and enhance the capacity of health care systems.
 NGen's involvement has also helped to bring other Canadian suppliers and partners to the Company's efforts.

 NGen leads Canada's Advanced Manufacturing Supercluster, managing \$230 million in funding from the Government of Canada to leverage Canada's manufacturing and technology strengths to build world-leading advanced manufacturing capabilities.
-There is no more important priority for manufacturers across Canada today than to respond to Covid-19.
+There is no more important priority for manufacturers across Canada today than to respond to COVID-19.
 NGen is targeting enhanced funding for companies that can scale-up production of critical supplies in response to the COVID-19 crisis and secure their supply chains given the likelihood of future global disruptions.